 Medical expenses occurring because of natural calamities, protests, wars, terrorism, etc., are generally covered under travel medical insurance plans.
 If you have already been warned of the possible repercussions of visiting a dangerous place, yet you choose to explore an accident-prone area, then you cannot claim insurance.

 Although expenses occurring because of delay or loss of baggage are covered, the insurance company will not reimburse the loss of items inside your bags.
 It’s only in certain cases that the loss of some items is covered to an extent.
 Hence, it is important that you read the exclusions of your travel insurance plan.

 Traveling to a different unfamiliar country is never easy.
 You do not know the rules, and especially if you are traveling to that country for the first time, you can end up incurring huge costs due to an existing medical condition or if an uncertain event happens.
-In the United States, any medical condition and treatment of that are expensive.
+In the United States, any medical condition and treatment are expensive.
 From a travel expenses point of view, if you don’t add cancel for any reason you may not be able to claim any trip cancellation cost if you decide not to travel.

 Travel Insurance Plans work on the principle of managing risk and avoiding unnecessary exposure to ensure transparency.
 Your insurance plan may offer trip insurance along with medical coverage for most unforeseen expenses.
 However, as there are the exclusions mentioned above, it becomes critical for every policyholder to read and understand the expenses they can not claim.

 You can also use these exclusions to analyze and compare different travel insurance policies and find an ideal one.
 As far as travel and medical expenses are concerned, prevention is always better than cure.
-Prevent unnecessary expenses than a comprehensive travel insurance policy.
+Prevent unnecessary expenses through a comprehensive travel insurance policy.